The Times of London sees success in an editions approach to digital publishing - Digiday

 It’s been a year of radical change for The Times.
 The website, which has also seen a 20 percent uptick in its audience in the last year, introduced registered access last summer and is viewed as a funnel for the subscription products.
 The most engaged readers and subscribers are on the smartphone and tablet apps.
 “People read on the site, but that’s where they will be introduced to our journalism,” added Hunter.

 There are plans to grow that too.
-Registered access kicks in after two articles; to read a third users must register.
+Registered users can read two articles; to read a third users must subscribe.
 Last month, the count was around 550,000 sign-ups and climbing steadily.
 Ultimately, the goal is to use the registered access as a shop window to then convert people into paying subscribers and app users.

 Digiday Video Anywhere Summit